JanWielemaker/openapi/README.md

   3. A compiler that creates the client predicates as wrappers around http_open/3.
 The wrapper does
      - Type-check the parameters
-     - Use the parameters to formulate a URL and optional request body for http_open/3.
+     - Use the parameters to populate the request header, formulate the URL and optional request body for http_open/3.
      - Run the request
-     - Type-check and return the returned answer
+     - Type-check and return the returned answer.

-In addition, there is  a  script   `swi-openapi`  that  wraps  the above library to create the  skeleton  server   and  client,  including  PlDoc comments for the operations.
+In addition, there  is a SWI-Prolog _app_ script  `openapi` that wraps the above library to create  the skeleton server and client, including PlDoc comments for the operations.

 ## Using this package

-First of all, obtain a Swagger file using *Swagger version 3.0*.
+First of all,  obtain an OpenAPI file using *OpenAPI  version 3*.
 Now, to generate a *server*, do

-    swi-openapi --server=server.pl spec.yaml
+    swipl openapi --server=server.pl spec.yaml

 This  creates  a  Prolog  file  `server.pl`  with  documented  predicate skeletons that must be filled by  you.
 We  advice  to write the actual